 Below is an example that we need to implement a dedicated loader to manage preferences, and it should be noted that the value of choices also increases at each stage of loading.

 1- To do this, we create a new project and name its com.vogella.
 Android.loader.preferences.

 2- Activity This new project that we create is MainActivity.

 3- Create a class for custom implementation of AsyncTaskLoader and set and manage preferences.
 Like the following:

 4- The codes listed below can also be used to use the loader in the activity.

 LoaderManager can automatically call the onLoadFinished () method after each configuration.
-To set it up, also try to make sure that the amount stored in the preferences increases at each step.
+To set it up, also try to ensure that the amount stored in the preferences increases at each step.

-Below we want to provide an example that uses a video download from the Internet and displays a dialog box until the download process is complete.
+Below we want to provide an example that uses a video download and displays a dialog box until the download process is complete.

 1- Create a new project and choose its name de.vogella.android.threadslifecycle.